OwnMarket/OwnBlockchain/Docs/Transactions/TxActions.md

 # Transaction Actions

-In the Chainium blockchain network, a transaction is a command that consists out of one or more action.
+In the Own blockchain network, a transaction is a command that consists out of one or more action.
 A transaction is an atomic executable, which means that either all actions within the transaction are executed or they all get rolled back.

 An action is a single command that changes the state.
 The action types supported on the public blockchain can be divided in two categories: